Ralph McQuarrie

-Ralph Angus McQuarrie (/mə'kwɒriː/; June 13, 1929 – March 3, 2012) was an American conceptual designer and illustrator.
+Ralph Angus McQuarrie (/mə'kwɒriː/; June 13, 1929 – March 3, 2012) was an American concept artist who worked in film and television.
 His career included work on the original Star Wars trilogy, the original Battlestar Galactica television series, the film E.T. the Extra-Terrestrial, and the film Cocoon, for which he won an Academy Award.

 Early life

-Ralph McQuarrie was born on June 13, 1929 in Gary, Indiana and was raised on a farm near Billings, Montana.
+Ralph McQuarrie was born on June 13, 1929, in Gary, Indiana, and was raised on a farm near Billings, Montana.
 He served in the United States Army during the Korean War, surviving a shot to the head.
 After returning from the war, McQuarrie moved to California in the 1960s, studying at the Art Center School, then in downtown Los Angeles.

 Career

 McQuarrie initially worked for a dentistry firm, illustrating teeth and equipment, before working as an Artist and Preliminary Design Illustrator for the Boeing Company, where he drew diagrams for a manual on constructing the 747 Jumbo Jet, as well as designing film posters and animating CBS News' coverage of the Apollo space program at the three-man company Reel Three.

 While there, McQuarrie was asked by Hal Barwood to produce some illustrations for a film project he and Matthew Robbins were starting.